codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 As you've already known the most common HTML tags, this is a perfect time to learn CSS.
-My HTML tutorials will be continued but I recommend you to use them as references.
+My HTML tutorials will be continued but I recommend you to use them as references (use my site's search box when you need to know something).
 You don't need to read them all at the time.
-Cause it's `boring`.
+Because it's `boring`.
 I promise. :D

 Learning HTML is just that.
 Trying some HTML tags and refreshing web browsers.
 There's no more fun.